 To prevent malware infections, follow these best browsing practices:

 - Watch out for the fake virus scanner that trying to scare you into downloading unwanted software.

-- Only download files that is trusted and issued by reliable publishers.
+- Only download files that are trusted and issued by reliable publishers.

-- Be careful when installing a new program, often they bundled with malware that can infect browser.
+- Be careful when installing a new program.
+Often they are bundled with malware that can infect browsers.